 You may notice a small amount of bloody fluid collecting in the remaining scrotal sac.
 While this usually disappears on its own within two weeks, in rare cases where large amounts of fluids collect, a second surgery may be required.
 If you’re worried about it, give your vet a call.
 Diarrhea and vomiting, while uncommon, may be other post-surgery behavior that would warrant a call to the vet.

 Neutering is an important part of responsible dog ownership.
-Not only will neutering reduce your dog’s risk of diseases like testicular cancer and help keep dog populations under control, but it will also decrease the likelihood of your dog developing undesirable behaviors, like excessive marking, roaming, and aggression.
+Not only will neutering reduce your dog’s risk of diseases like testicular cancer and help keep the dog population under control, but it will also decrease the likelihood of your dog developing undesirable behaviors, like excessive marking, roaming, and aggression.
 If you have any additional concerns, talk to your vet to get more information specifically related to your dog.